Zack Wheeler: Philadelphia Phillies (2020–present)

 In 2022, he was 12–7 with a 2.82 ERA in 153 innings with 163 strikeouts over 26 starts, and his career 0.812 home runs-per-9 innings was the 4th-lowest among active major league pitchers.
 His salary of $26 million was the 10th-highest of all NL baseball players.

 In 2023, his ERA worsened to 3.61, but his win-loss record improved to 13–6.
 He struck out 212 batters in 192 innings and earned his first career Gold Glove Award.
 He relied primarily on his four-seam fastball (44% of the time) and slider (27%), while also mixing in a sinker and curveball.

 On March 4, 2024, Wheeler signed a three-year, $126 million contract extension with the Phillies.
 In 2024, he was 16–7 with a 2.57 ERA in 200 innings with 224 strikeouts over 32 starts.
 He finished second in NL Cy Young voting for the second time in his career, finishing behind Chris Sale.

 On June 9, 2025, Wheeler struck out Kyle Tucker in the sixth inning to record his 1,000th career strikeout as a member of the Philadelphia Phillies.
 He became the 10th player in franchise history to reach 1,000 strikeouts in a Phillies uniform.

 In July 2025, Wheeler declined to participate as a National League pitcher in the 2025 All-Star Game at Truist Park in Atlanta, stating that he would "rather just get [himself] ready to go for the second half" of the season despite how "it would be an honor to throw [or] start."

-On August 16, Wheeler was placed on the injured list after a right upper extremity blood clot was discovered near his right shoulder.
-On August 23, he was officially diagnosed with venous thoracic outlet syndrome and will undergo season-ending thoracic outlet decompression surgery.
+On August 16, 2025, Wheeler was placed on the injured list after a right upper extremity blood clot was discovered near his right shoulder.
+On August 23, he was officially diagnosed with venous thoracic outlet syndrome and underwent season-ending thoracic outlet decompression surgery.
 Wheeler finished his 2025 season with a 10–5 record, a 2.71 ERA, and 195 strikeouts (a league-high mark at the time of his injury).

+Wheeler has announced that he will retire from baseball when his contract with the Phillies expires following the 2027 season.
+Wheeler told SportsRadio WIP at the beginning of the 2026 MLB season that while no major changes have occurred for retirement plans, "never say never," and retirement ultimately hinges on the 2027 MLB Lockout.

+He was activated off the injury list on April 25, 2026, and made his season debut at the Atlanta Braves that day, pitching to a no-decision but a Phillies win, helping snap the Phillies' 10-game losing streak.